-In a very recent decision of the New South Wales Court of Appeal, a professional jockey who suffered from serious injuries in a fall whilst racing has failed in his personal injuries against another jockey who had been found guilty of careless riding by stewards in relation to the incident.
+In a recent decision of the New South Wales Court of Appeal, a professional jockey who suffered from serious injuries in a fall whilst racing has failed in his personal injuries claim against another jockey who had been found guilty of careless riding by stewards in relation to the incident.

 Hari Singh was a professional jockey who was seriously injured whilst taking part in a race meeting at the Tamworth Racecourse on 14 August 2012.
 He was 27 years old when his injuries occurred.